Updated October 8, 2021

 Though travel restrictions have hindered plans to travel to the US, now is the best time to get started on your US Entry Waiver application or renewal.
 It can take approximately 4 to 6 months to gather the documentation required for the application and DHS can take up to another six months or longer to complete a full review of your application.
 Once your application is compiled and ready to submit to the Department of Homeland Security (DHS) for adjudication, you have three options;

-1. If you reside in British Columbia or Ontario, you have the option of submitting your application online via e-SAFE.
+1. If you reside near an e-safe designated port of entry, you have the option of submitting your application online via e-SAFE.
 Once you submit your application, you can pay the current DHS filing fee* of $585 USD.
 Your application will however, be in a suspended state until the DHS resume processing/the border restrictions are lifted.
 Once this occurs, you will be notified via email to attend a designated port of entry to complete the biometrics appointment portion (fingerprints and photograph) of the waiver process.
 Once this is completed the DHS can take up to 6 months to review and grant your waiver.
 Your waiver will be mailed to the address on your application and can be granted for a maximum of 5 years;

 Important to note: *Currently, the filing fee for the I-192 US waiver application is $585 USD.
 As of October 2nd 2020, the DHS has proposed to increase this fee to $1,400 USD.
 It is not in effect as of yet due to a temporary injunction.
 If this fee increase is implemented before you are able to submit the US waiver, you will be subject to the new filing fee.
 AllCleared will continue to monitor this closely and update our clients accordingly.